 gadobutrol (Intravenous route)

 Gadolinium-based contrast agents (GBCAs) increase the risk for nephrogenic systemic fibrosis (NSF) in patients with impaired elimination of the drugs.
 Avoid use of GBCAs in these patients unless the diagnostic information is essential and not available with non-contrasted MRI or other modalities.
-The risk for NSF appears highest among patients with chronic, severe kidney disease (GFR less than 30 mL/min/1.73 m(2) or acute kidney injury.
-Screen patients for acute kidney injury and other conditions that may reduce renal function.
-For patients at risk for chronically reduced renal function (eg, age greater than 60 years, hypertension, or diabetes), estimate the glomerular filtration rate (GFR) through laboratory testing .
+The risk for NSF is greatest in patients with acute kidney injury or chronic, severe kidney disease (GFR less than 30 mL/min/1.73 m(2).
+Evaluate patients for acute kidney injury or other conditions which may reduce renal function.
+Patients at risk for chronically reduced renal function (eg, age greater than 60 years, hypertension, or diabetes) should have their estimate the glomerular filtration rate (GFR) determined through laboratory testing.
+Do not exceed the recommended gadobutrol dose in patients at highest risk for NSF.
+Allow sufficient time for the drug to be eliminated by the body prior to subsequent doses .

 Commonly used brand name(s)